eventnetusa/eventnet/src/_vip/humana.md

     video_block:
       video_id:
   - text_block_markdown: >-
-      **53' ROADSHOW TRAILER**<br>The largest unit in EventNetUSA's fleet, our 53' event trailer transforms into a multi-function space for hosting education seminars, gap closing events, enrollments and social events like SilverSneakers classes and health fairs.
+      **53' ROADSHOW TRAILER**<br>The largest unit in our fleet, the 53' event trailer transforms into a multi-function space for hosting education seminars, gap closing events, enrollments and social events like SilverSneakers classes and health fairs.
     single_image_block:
       single_image_path: